RSA reports continued good progress in Q1 2017

 - Operating profit in the first quarter was strong and ahead of our plans.

 - Underwriting performance was also strong and included:

 — The attritional loss ratio, expenses and expense ratios all better than prior year, as targeted;

 — Weather and large loss ratios of 2.0% and 9.8% respectively (versus long term averages of c.3% and c.8.5%).
 Weather experience was relatively benign across the Group with the exception of Canada which saw the impact of windstorms across Newfoundland and Ontario in March;

-— A net charge (after release of FY16 margin build) of c.£40m in the UK relating to the change in Ogden discount rate.
+— A net charge (after release of FY16 margin build) of c.£40m in the UK relating to the change in the Odgen discount rate.
 However, this was more than offset by positive reserve development elsewhere in the Group.
 As a result, prior year profits were in line with our expectations overall.

 - The investment result was consistent with current year guidance.